 Construction or not, individualistic ideology has had a substantial influence on thinking about mental distress.
 Psychiatrists have based much of their work on individualistic notions which as a consequence assume that emotional problems can be studied and understood separately from any other context.
 When seeking to diagnose an individual as having a mental health disorder, current classification systems, when rigidly interpreted, require no consideration to be given to circumstances beyond a patient’s psychopathology.
 Forms of emotional distress are then defined in terms of disordered individual experience and social and cultural factors are seen as secondary and may or may not be taken into account.

 This approach sits ill at ease alongside patient experience.
 The lives of people with mental health problems have often been very eventful, and normally not in a good way.
 The message that life stories are largely irrelevant is then not always popular.
-Gail A. Hornstein writes in OpenMind on this subject:
+Gail A. Hornstein writes in OpenMind on this subject (link no longer available):

 Many patients feel deeply wounded by the assumption that madness has no link to life experience.
 As Jacqui Dillon, Chair of the National Hearing Voices Network, England, said at a recent conference, “Pathologising the experience of people like me, who have suffered terrible trauma, only adds insult to injury and protects those who have abused us.
 Instead of asking, what’s wrong with you? people should ask, what’s happened to you?”